 Many times, projects are decomposed to a point that the goals and objectives stated in the charter have a marginal impact (the project is barely unique).
-Conversely, many projects are killed or simply fail and surpass any estimated costs and time objectives because they were too unique.
+Conversely, many projects are killed or simply fail and surpass any estimated costs and time objectives because they were unique.

-As a decision-maker in a large, small, or midsized organization, wouldn’t it be a huge benefit to finally leverage technology that addresses the need of using diverse resources, budgets and requirements while maximizing the business lifecycles?
-Demand management is a part of PPM that is becoming known as unified project management (Figure 1.1).
+It would be a huge benefit for decision makers in any size organization to finally leverage technology that addresses the need to use diverse resources, budgets, and requirements while maximizing the business life cycles.
+Demand management delivers this and [AU: does demand management do just that (what is discussed in first sentence)?] is a part of PPM that is becoming known as unified PM.
+(See Figure 1.1.)

-Figure 1.1: Example Unified Project Management and related stakeholder classes (Source: Advisicon) [01-01-exampleUnifiedProjectManagementAndRelatedStakeholderClasses.vsd]
+Figure 1.1 Example Unified Project Management and Related Stakeholder Classes [01-01-exampleUnifiedProjectManagementAndRelatedStakeholderClasses.vsd]

+Source: Advisicon

-Aligning Project with Business Lifecycles
+Aligning Project with Business Life Cycles

 “I don’t understand, why aren’t these projects delivering as they promised?”

 This familiar cry has been heard from business leaders and project managers for some time now.
 Thousands of books and articles offer answers to this question, but the frustration continues.
-One idea that is gaining ever more traction in answering this question is Project Portfolio Management: the concept of focusing on the selection and management of a set of projects to meet specific business objectives.
-But when business leaders and project managers review this concept of PPM, their response is often “This portfolio management stuff sounds way too simple.
+One idea that is gaining ever more traction in answering this question is PPM: the concept of focusing on the selection and management of a set of projects to meet specific business objectives.
+But when business leaders and project managers review the concept of PPM, their response is often “This portfolio management stuff sounds way too simple.
 It just can’t be the answer!”

 However, this response itself begs a question.
 If PPM is so simple and self-evident, why does it have such limited traction in organizations that are apparently so in need of its help?
-The logic of simply reviewing all projects under way in an organization, making sure they meet business needs, align with strategy, and provide real value does seem self-evident.
-Practice and observation tell us that PPM does work, when properly implemented.
-Unfortunately, our experience also tells us that a lot of the time it is the implementation of PPM that leaves much to be desired and results in responses such as:
+The logic of simply reviewing all projects under way in an organization and making sure they meet business needs, align with strategy, and provide real value does seem self-evident.
+Practice and observation tell us that, when properly implemented, PPM does work.
+Unfortunately, our experience also tells us that a lot of the time, the implementation of PPM leaves much to be desired, and results in responses such as:

 “This process is too complex.”